Change control can bring vast benefits to your IT environment if properly implemented and executed. Read these tips to help improve the process.

 Depending on the complexity, change control can be cumbersome and time consuming, or considered red tape by resentful IT staff.
 However, properly executed change management yields protective benefits to IT professionals as well, since all ramifications are more thoroughly vetted, the work is signed off in advance by multiple approvers, and if things go awry the blame game can be avoided.

 Whether your company is large or small, if you're considering implementing (or bolstering) a change control policy, these 10 elements will be essential.
+(Note: This article about 10 essential elements of change control management is available as a free PDF download.)

 1. Plan the change